Greenbrier High School (Tennessee)

 Greenbrier High School is a public high school located in Greenbrier, Tennessee, United States.
 It is part of Robertson County Schools.
-The school educates about 800 students in grades 9 to 12.
+The school educates 842 students in grades 9 to 12.

 2017 bomb threat

 On March 6, 2017, three Robertson County Schools, Springfield High School, Robertson County Alternative School, and Greenbrier High School, received bomb threats.
 Students were evacuated and all three schools were searched, however no bombs were found.
 The caller was identified as Austin Holliman, an 18-year-old, who attended the Robertson County Alternative School but previously attended Greenbrier High School.
 He was later booked into the Robertson County Jail.

-Clubs and athletics

-Greenbrier High School has many clubs, sports, and activities which include: